 Object Detection with a Raspberry Pi and OpenCV

-The newer Raspberry Pi O/S encourages uses of Python virtual environments (venv) however the version of “camerapi2” published at the time of writing does not seem to work in a virtual env.
+The Raspberry Pi O/S strongly encourages use of a Python virtual environment (venv) however the version of picamera2 published as at Dec 2024 does not seem to be easily installable in a virtual env using the conventional approach.
 When used in a virtual env it complains it cannot find the “libcamera” module even though it is installed.
-To resolve this problem, the required modules were installed system-wide on the pi and are not used in a virtual environment.
+If you try and pip install picamera2 you will get this error on running code that attempts to use it:

 sudo apt install -y python3-picamera2